 The standard provision requires the facility to inform inmates, prior to giving them access, of the extent to which such communications will be monitored and the extent to which reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws.
 The PAQ reflects that the facility informs inmates, prior to giving them access, of the extent to which communications with outside support services will be monitored and applicable mandatory reporting laws.
 The PREA poster and the pamphlet tell inmates that communications with a victim advocate is confidential, but it may not be clear if this applies to written communications and in-person visits, or the extent to which reports of sexual abuse will be forwarded to authorities in accordance with mandatory reporting laws.
-The representative from Haven stated that communications with inmates are confidential but she does not know if phone calls are monitored by facility staff; the MOU reflects that communications with victim advocates are confidential.
-Four of the nine inmates who knew about the services also know their communications with providers are confidential, but do not know the extent to which a report of sexual abuse will be forwarded to authorities in accordance with mandatory reporting laws; the other five did not know and two of those five think the calls may be recorded.
+The representative from Haven stated that communications with inmates are confidential but she does not know if phone calls are monitored by facility staff; the MOU reflects that communications with victim advocates are confidential, or the extent to which a report of sexual abuse will be forwarded to authorities in accordance with mandatory reporting laws.